Ome Henk (Uncle Henk) is a Dutch comedy series, released in the format of audio plays on CD, but also featured in a series of DVDs and comic strips.

 - Koos Korswagen: Henk's Corrupt Corporate Executive record manager.
 He set up Henk's musical contract in such a way that he gets all the money, while Henk gets nothing.

-- The Narrator: A cranky narrator who sometimes lampshades the absurdity of it all.
+- The Narrator: A cranky Interactive Narrator who sometimes lampshades the absurdity of it all.
 He can even get into verbal fights with characters when he dislikes where the story is going.

 Provides the examples of: